 Have your vase prepared with cool water for your lilacs.
 You will need a vase that has a very heavy base as the blooms are heavy and will tip over a light vase.
 Your vase MUST be clean, it should be washed with soap, water and 1 teaspoon of bleach after every use.
 Bacteria that destroys flowers can live in a dry vase for up to 6 months.

-I use a flower frog on the bottom of my arrangements.
+When I want a huge display of Lilacs I use my antique cut glass punch bowl that weighs a ton.
+I use a flower frog on the bottom.
 These you can find at antique stores and are made from either glass of metal.

 Lilacs are not long lasting blooms, they tend to stay for about 4 or 5 days but the scent is so heavenly that their brief time in our homes is much appreciated.